 Simple Caramelized Butternut Squash and Kale Florentine Lasagna | from Half Baked Harvest

 Could this decadent lasagna actually be good for you?
 Despite appearances, yes.
 Both squash and Fontina cheese are sources of omega-3 fatty acids, but the recipe still has all the comfort food goodness you want from lasagna.

 Walnut and Flaxseed Banana Bread | from The Natural Baker

 This gluten-free banana bread uses oat bran, flax, and almond flour instead of wheat, and the additional walnuts make it a good choice for those looking to amp up their omega-3 intake naturally.

-This recipe may be fancy enough for date night, but it sure is easy to put together!
-Wild salmon is absolutely packed with omega-3, in addition to other good-for-you nutrients, including magnesium, potassium, and vitamin B.
+This recipe may be fancy enough for your next date night, but it sure is easy to put together any time!
+Wild salmon is absolutely packed with omega-3s and other good-for-you nutrients, including magnesium, potassium, and vitamin B.

 Miso-Almond Power Salad with Baked Tofu | from Hello Glow

 Good news for vegetarians: omega-3s are not only found in fish!
 Firm tofu is considered a good source of omega-3s, and you’ll love it in this summer-ready power salad, mixed with seeds and greens and a dressing of miso and almond butter.24